 This document walks through the basics of using the Unison codebase manager and writing Unison code.
 We will introduce bits and pieces of the core Unison language and its syntax as we go.
 The Unison language documentation is a more in-depth resource if you have questions or want to learn more.

-The Unison Codebase Manager, or UCM for short, is the command line tool that runs the Unison programming language and allows you to interact with the Unison code you've written and saved.
+The Unison Codebase Manager, or UCM for short, is the command line tool that runs the Unison programming language and allows you to interact with the Unison code you've written.
 Put differently, the UCM is the interface to your Unison codebase.

 Its many responsibilities include: